All Episodes

 And anytime a dot pops up in the first quadrant, you click it and they measure your latency time.

-So if you space out and you're thinking about your taxes or whatever, and it goes in the box and you miss it, and you could easily fake it, but that was sort of how they would actually test to see if you had ADD was your response time on what you know, if we're sitting there for an hour, how many like how how often do you get it right when the dot appears in quadrant one versus two, three, four?
+But that was sort of how they would actually test to see if you had ADD was your response time on what, you know, if we're sitting there for an hour, how many, like how often do you get it right when the dot appears in quadrant one versus two, three, four?

-Because it's boring as hell, you know.
+Because it's boring as hell, you know?

 Yeah, I imagine, especially if it's that long.

-I was thinking of a five minute thing, but if they yeah, I mean, yeah, that's what I was given.
+I was thinking a five minute thing, but if they yeah, I mean, yeah, that's what I was given.

-They were like, Do you ever have a hard time paying attention?
+They were like, do you ever have a hard time paying attention?

-You just like check the box, like, okay, we can write it.
+You just like check the box like, okay, we can write it.

 Right.

-I mean, it that's what was just it was just surreal because you you'd always talk, oh, I bet they give it out like candy, and you're like, oh my god, they really give it out like candy.
+I mean, that's what was just, it was just surreal because you'd always talk, oh, I bet they give it out like candy.

-I think it's I think it's a uh condition, but misnamed because it's it's really not a problem, it's just a different way of thinking.
+I think it's, I think it's a condition, but misnamed because it's, it's really not a problem.

 Right.